AlexanderLindholt/PlayersPlus/README.md

 ​<br>
 <br>

-# ⚡ How it's better.
+# ⚡ How it’s better.
 This super simple custom player list will only include ready clients,<br>
-ensuring you never try to communicate with clients that aren't ready.
+ensuring you never try to communicate with clients that aren’t ready.

 Additionally, it retains all player numbers (indices), which<br>
 is very useful for certain games where you allow rejoining.